River Flood Mapping

-In B.C., local governments, including the Regional District of Nanaimo (RDN) are responsible for land use management, including the management of land use in relation to natural hazards, which includes flooding.
-To better understand flood hazards the RDN is leading a series of studies on the Englishman River, Little Qualicum River, Nanaimo River and the coastal zone.
-The studies are part the RDN’s broader Flood Management Program and build on the region-wide flood risk assessment completed by the RDN in 2019.
+In B.C., local governments are responsible for land use management, including land use in relation to flooding.
+To ensure the most up-to-date information is being used in land use decisions, the RDN has completed a series of flood hazard studies for the Englishman River, Little Qualicum River, Nanaimo River and the coastal zone.
+The studies are part of the RDN’s broader Flood Management Program and build on the regional Flood Risk Assessment completed by the RDN in 2019.

 How Can I Get Involved & Learn More?